yatesco/seafile-docs/deploy/deploy_with_nginx.md

 ## Deploy Seahub/FileServer with Nginx

 Seahub is the web interface of Seafile server.
 FileServer is used to handle raw file uploading/downloading through browsers.
-By default, it listens on port 8082 for HTTP request.
+By default, it listens on port 8082 for HTTP requests.

-Here we deploy Seahub using [FastCGI](http://en.wikipedia.org/wiki/FastCGI), and deploy FileServer with reverse proxy.
-We assume you are running Seahub using domain '''www.myseafile.com'''.
+Here we deploy Seahub using [FastCGI](http://en.wikipedia.org/wiki/FastCGI), and deploy FileServer with a reverse proxy.
+We assume you are running Seahub using domain `seafile.example.com`.

 This is a sample Nginx config file.